keeleleek/dfdl-praat-textgrid-schema/README.md

 The XML schema is not definite yet.
 Any comments welcome.

+## The situation

+In many linguistics communities there exists now the need for writing their own parsers and serializers (in DFDL parlour 'unparser') for Praat TextGrid files.
+Using DFDL for this purpose would remove the need for writing these pieces of software code and would directly make possible integrating TextGrid files in XML-based work-flows.
+Externalizing this dependency would make it possible to archive original Praat TextGrid data files and also keep them updated when the contained data is updated in any database.

 ## XML structure of Praat TextGrid files

 The current logical structure of the XML schema of TextGrid files is pictured below.
 The schema is not definite yet.
 The structure is meant to be simple and descriptive and map one-to-one to the textual format of TextGrid files.